Prospect Theory and Political Decision Making

 First, Choose Your Reference Point

 The first step in predicting whether a decision maker may be uncertainty averse or uncertainty seeking in a given situation is to determine whether the situation is best conceived of as one over pure gains, one over pure losses, or as a mixed decision involving both gains and losses.
 Figure 1 illustrates this point by showing prospect theory’s reference-dependent utility function.
-Other than under expected utility theory, where preferences are defined over total wealth, preferences in prospect theory are defined over changes in wealth from a reference point (indicated at 0 in the figure).
+Other than under expected utility theory, where preferences are defined over total wealth, preferences in prospect theory are defined over changes in wealth from a reference point (indicated at 0 in Figure 1).
 This results in decreasing sensitivity over such changes, as captured by the concave pattern of the utility for gains and the convex patterns of the utility for losses—a given change in wealth matters relatively less the farther away from the reference point it falls.
 Loss aversion is indicated by the kink in the utility function at the origin—a given loss looms larger than an equivalent gain.
-This also means that loss aversion can only be identified using mixed prospects involving both gains and losses, and is thus inconsequential for decisions that involve only losses and for the reflection effect, which captures regularities in decision patterns for pure gains and pure losses.
+This also means that loss aversion can only be identified using mixed prospects involving both gains and losses and is thus inconsequential for decisions that involve only losses and for the reflection effect, which captures regularities in decision patterns for pure gains and pure losses.

 Alas, the determination of the reference point is also one of the most difficult steps.
 As Mercer (2005, p.
 4) correctly notes, “Political scientists all wrestle with the problem of determining an actor’s or group’s frame.
 The obstacles are formidable and the temptation to reason backwards, from choice to domain to frame, are strong.”
-Kahneman and Tversky (1979) identified the current situation or status quo as the references point, as do many applications in political decision making (e.g., Levi & Whyte, 1997; Vis, 2010).
-Subsequent studies have shown evidence for a wide variety of alternative reference points, such as buying prices of houses or financial assets (Odean, 1998), or aspiration levels (for instance, Taliaferro, 2004b, used political leaders’ aspiration levels such as their territorial aspirations), or even stochastic reference points that require comparisons of outcomes contingent on the state of the world before any uncertainty is resolved (Schmidt, Starmer, & Sugden, 2008; Sugden, 2003; for a discussion of different types of reference points in political decision making, see, e.g., Mercer, 2005).
+Kahneman and Tversky (1979) identified the current situation or status quo as the reference point, as do many applications in political decision making (e.g., Levi & Whyte, 1997; Vis, 2010).
+Subsequent studies have shown evidence for a wide variety of alternative reference points, such as buying prices of houses or financial assets (Odean, 1998), aspiration levels (for instance, Taliaferro, 2004b, used political leaders’ aspiration levels such as their territorial aspirations), or even stochastic reference points that require comparisons of outcomes contingent on the state of the world before any uncertainty is resolved (Schmidt, Starmer, & Sugden, 2008; Sugden, 2003; for a discussion of different types of reference points in political decision making, see, e.g., Mercer, 2005).

 Even if one were to settle on the status quo as the reference point, this does not immediately solve the issue.
 In a dynamic setting, one would still need to determine the speed with which the reference point adjusts to changes in outcomes.
 While the explanation of some phenomena requires reference points to adjust quickly and for people to be myopic (see, e.g., explanations of the equity premium puzzle in economics: Gneezy & Potters, 1997; Mehra & Prescott, 1985), other phenomena require people to adjust their reference point rather slowly (such as, e.g., the disposition effect; see Odean, 1998).
 Schumacher, Van de Wardt, Vis, and Baggesen Klitgaard (2015) is an example of a study of political decision making in which the reference point—there called the aspiration level (see, e.g., Bendor, Diermeier, Siegel, & Ting, 2011)—changes dynamically.
 In Schumacher and colleagues’ study on party platform change, the aspiration level adapts dynamically, being adjusted upward if performance exceeds the aspiration level and adjusted downward if it is below it.
 Specifically, Schumacher et al. (2015, p.
 1044) “propose that a party’s office aspiration adjusts dynamically, whereby failure (i.e., being in opposition) motivates a party to lower its expectation of office and success (i.e., being in government) increases its office aspiration.”

 An example of how to deal with the problem of empirically establishing the reference point is Sheafer and Shenhav (2013), a study on congruence between democratic values among the public, a country’s institutions, and political stability.
-As they state:“Although not referring to prospect theory and to the reference point, we believe that the empirical approach taken by Inglehart and Welzel (2005, pp. 186–191) and presented earlier, is an acceptable solution.
+As they state, “Although not referring to prospect theory and to the reference point, we believe that the empirical approach taken by Inglehart and Welzel (2005, pp. 186–191) and presented earlier, is an acceptable solution.
 As discussed earlier, they measured the difference between the supply of freedom (the country’s level of democracy) and the demand for freedom (the level of democratic values held by the people).
 Applying this empirical solution, the reference point is where demand and supply are equal” (Sheafer & Shenhav, 2013, p.
 238).

-Different assumptions on how quickly the reference point adjusts—such as for instance those underlying myopic loss aversion and the disposition effect mentioned earlier—must not necessarily result in contradictions if a specific process is determining these reference points.
+Different assumptions on how quickly the reference point adjusts—such as, for instance, those underlying myopic loss aversion and the disposition effect mentioned earlier—must not necessarily result in contradictions if a specific process is determining these reference points.
 Some studies in economics have made a start at building formal models of reference point determination.
 These models typically rely on an old intuition—that reference points need to be somehow salient (e.g., Hershey & Schoemaker, 1985).
 Some 21st-century studies in this field have taken a stab at formalizing this concept, which may also contribute to some aspects of likelihood dependence (Bordalo, Gennaioli, & Shleifer, 2012).
 Other economic theories have tried to directly model the reference point formation process, coming up with a variety of different “equilibria” (Kőszegi & Rabin, 2006, 2007).
 While promising, this body of literature is still somewhat too nascent to allow for definite conclusions.
 For one, it has at times proved difficult to determine ex ante which equilibrium should be applied in a given situation, bringing the problem back to square one.
-In addition, these theories often need to make simplifying assumptions to keep the problem tractable, which means that they entail a tradeoff between a formal account of reference-point formation and the generality of the underlying theory.5 These issues may well be fixable, but only time will tell whether this will indeed increase predictive performance.6
+In addition, these theories often need to make simplifying assumptions to keep the problem tractable, which means that they entail a trade-off between a formal account of reference point formation and the generality of the underlying theory.5 These issues may well be fixable, but only time will tell whether this will indeed increase predictive performance.6

 Yes, But What Are the Chances?